DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 Getting LOVE2D and run Live Simulator: 2
 ----------------------------------------

-If your device comply with requirements above, then proceed. livesim2 requires LOVE2D v0.10.1 (or later) game framework.
-Below are steps to get LOVE2D installed.
+If your device comply with requirements above, then proceed.

 ### Windows